 - Some debts incurred within 90 days before your filing

-Immediately after filing Chapter 7 bankruptcy, creditors are barred from attempting to collect debts without permission from the court.
-Creditors are allowed to contest whether a debt is dischargeable, which is another reason you may want to hire a lawyer.
+Immediately after filing Chapter 7 bankruptcy and while the case is pending, creditors are barred from attempting to collect debts without the court’s permission.
+However, creditors can contest whether a debt is dischargeable, which is another reason you may want to hire a lawyer.

 Forest City Bankruptcy Lawyer Near Me 828.286.3866